-There are Yoshino cherry trees lining the bridle path to the left and right of the gate.
+There are Yoshino cherry trees lining the bridle path to the left and right of the gate, forming a cherry blossom tunnel during the peak.
 There are also people.
 Lots and lots of people, runners and dogs.
 If your goal is to capture the trees or to pose for blossom-filled selfies, I highly recommend sacrificing some sleep and getting to Central Park shortly after dawn.

 Other Spring Sights in Central Park

 After passing the initial cluster of Yoshino trees, our tour passed what’s believed to be the oldest tree in Central Park.
 London Plane trees are the most common street trees in New York City.
 The one in Central Park has a massive – 60′ – trunk covered in bark that resembles camouflage.